ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 }
 {% endhighlight %}

-> The writer of a collection collection must serialize a `ResolvedCollectionCommand[Custom]`, rather than directly `Custom`.
-The [`ResolvedCollectionCommand`](../../api/index.html#reactivemongo.api.commands.ResolvedCollectionCommand) provides information about the collection against which the command is executed (e.g. the collection name `colName` in the previous example).
+The writer of a collection collection must serialize a `ResolvedCollectionCommand[Custom]`, rather than directly `Custom`.
+The [`ResolvedCollectionCommand`](../../api/index.html#reactivemongo.api.commands.ResolvedCollectionCommand) provides the information about the collection against which the command is executed (e.g. the collection name `colName` in the previous example).

 Then the collection command can be executed using `runCommand`.